savar95x/dotfiles/README.md

 yt-dlp (to download youtube videos/playlists)
 hugo (to manage website)
 syncthing (for file syncing with phone)
+cronie (as the cron daemon for periodic health notifications)

 ## Copying/Symlinking Directories
 Backup conflicting configs and use gnu stow